daia99/TCD-FS-AI-Autonomous-Racing/Learning/Self-Deep-Learning/1-Intro-to-Robotics-Racing.md

 The other, more applicable definition for robot:
 > a ***machine*** capable of carrying out a complex series of actions ***automatically***, especially one ***programmable by a computer***.

+#### What does this mean?
+A robot is not an assembly of moving parts, or a computer.

+A robot is a complex body with a brain (computer) giving it adaptable intelligence to change the physical world.
+Body and mind working together.

+[Article](https://robots.ieee.org/learn/what-is-a-robot/) from IEEE with expert perspectives on robots

 ## Robot: Cool Examples
 ## Robot: Impact on Society
 ## Robot: Ethics and Safety